-In August, 2007, the Company entered into an agreement with two Hungarian individuals to establish In4 Kft ("in4).
-In4's business is focused on software development and information technology purposes.
-The Company is a minority shareholder in in4 with 30% voting rights, which operates under independent management.
+In August, 2007, the Company entered into an agreement with two Hungarian individuals to establish In4 Kft ("in4). in4's business is focused on software development and information technology purposes.
+Originally the Company was a minority shareholder in in4 with 30% voting rights.
+In4 Ltd. operates under independent management.